Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 ### Object Modeling

 The object modeling is the following:
+- **Selection**: builtin provided by the Flow Viewport library.
+    - Encapsulates the Hydra selection as scene index paths.
+    - Is shared by the selection scene index and all selection highlighting scene indices.
 - **Selection scene index**: builtin provided by the Flow Viewport library.
-    - Owns and encapsulates the Hydra selection.
+    - Has a pointer to read and write the Hydra selection.
     - Translates the application selection to Hydra selection.
-    - Derives from and implements the selection interface.
 - **Flow Viewport merging scene index**: builtin provided by the Flow Viewport library.
     - Receives data from data provider plugin scene indices.